There are no affiliate links on PagePipe.

 From this web study, 4 seconds is average mobile speed.

 You can waste a lot of resources attempting unreachable maximization (100 percent).
 Optimization, or 80 percent return, is more affordable and realistic.
 Avoid waste from gold-plating or over-engineering your website.

 Note: PagePipe’s Home load time is under a second (most of the time) – sometimes 1.2 seconds.
 We use cheap GoDaddy “evil” because our goal is good speed results even under bad conditions.
 We practice what we preach.
 Just like Google.
 Ha!

 1 Identify and Prioritize Issues.
 SiteGround lists GT Metrix and Pingdom online tests for speed benchmarking.
 Easy.
 Knowing what the test means takes some educating and reading.
 Learning curve stuff.
 Our preferred test is WebPagetest.org that’s geared for professional optimizers.

-SiteGround give a good piece of advice about speed testing:
+SiteGround gives a good piece of advice about speed testing: